Marker Logo

 Inscription.

-D. Matthew Brown, Jr.. .
 Neighborhood United Association proudly dedicates this plaque in honor of D. Matthew Brown, Jr., one of Rochester's founders and a visionary for whom Brown Street was named.
 In 1816, Dr. Brown settled in Rochester where he and his brother organized the Genesee Manufacturing Company to produce wedge tools.
 The firm arranged financing for Brown's Race, which became the most powerful waterpower source in the Genesee region.
 The Brown Brothers also built the Triphammer Forge Factory at Brown's Race.
 Thus they created an environment for rapid industrial development.
 In 1817, Dr. Brown assisted in the incorporation of the hamlets of Frankfort and Rochester into Rochesterville.
 He served for many years on the village's Board of Trustees, and he lobbied to obtain Rochester's City Charter.
 Dr. Brown was the Supervisor for the Town of Gates from 1819-1823 and in 1828.
 He was appointed the first Chairperson of the new County of Monroe Board of Supervisors in 1821.

 April, 26, 2002

 Location.
 43° 9.303′ N, 77° 37.75′ W. Marker is in Rochester, New York, in Monroe County.
-Marker is at the intersection of Brown Street and Jefferson Ave. on Brown Street.
+It is at the intersection of Brown Street and Jefferson Ave. on Brown Street.
 Touch for map.
 Marker is in this post office area: Rochester NY 14611, United States of America.
 Touch for directions.

 3. D. Matthew Brown, Jr. Marker as seen facing east along Brown St

-Photographed By Yugoboy, September 12, 2012
+Photographed by Yugoboy, September 12, 2012

 4. D. Matthew Brown, Jr. Marker as seen facing south along Jefferson

-Photographed By Yugoboy, September 12, 2012
+Photographed by Yugoboy, September 12, 2012

 5. D. Matthew Brown, Jr. Marker as seen facing west along Brown St